digital-blueprint/toolkit/packages/theme-switcher/README.md

 ## Note
-The classes should be defined outside of the body tag.
+The classes should be defined outside the body tag.

 ## Local development